Sonik-zirael/girlspower/README.md

 ## Usage

 Our website is located at: https://girlspower21.herokuapp.com/
+We decided to use Herouku for deploy because it's free, easy and has good documentation

 ### Overview

 To start using website you need to register.
 Motivation: this site is a good solution for everyday girls' problems like cooking healty food or weight control.
 We connect everything and placed it in one place.
-Features of the website:
+**Features of the website:**
 -   Change your `weight` in order to control it
 -   Automatically calculated `body mass index`
 -   Tracking `graphs` of the above two characteristics